Language: EN

 Inheritance and Polymorphism in TypeScript

-The INHERITANCE is a mechanism that allows us to define a new class based on an existing class.
+The HERITAGE is a mechanism that allows us to define a new class based on an existing class.
 The existing class is known as the base class or superclass, and the new class is known as the derived class or subclass.

 The subclass inherits all the properties and methods of the superclass and can add new attributes and behaviors as needed.